 Self-publishing case study: the path from handwritten MS to ‘printer stage’

-This case study is about a manuscript (MS) written by Michael Cusick in 2017-18, that was typed, edited and designed by On Time Typing, Editing and Proofreading, and self-published in mid-2019.
+This detailed case study is about a manuscript (MS) written by Michael Cusick in 2017-18, that was typed, edited and designed by On Time Typing, Editing and Proofreading, and self-published in mid-2019.

 It was at this point that both of us commenced our education in matters outside our previous experience.
 For Michael, he knew nothing about self-publishing; for me, I knew virtually nothing about football, cricket or netball.